 2H1.
 A Keirin is a race in which riders sprint after completing a certain number of laps behind a pacer.
 The race will be 8 laps on a 250 m track, 6 laps on a 333 m track and 5 laps on a 400 m track (approximately 2 km total race distance).
 No more than nine riders may compete in a Keirin.
 If the number of entrants warrants, there may be qualification and/or repêchage rounds leading to a final race.
 Normally the pacer rides a derny or motorized pacing bicycle; a tandem may be used when practicable.

 2H2.
 Sprint Rules Apply.
 Except as provided below, rules regarding track sprint riding shall apply to the Keirin.

 (a) The starting positions of the riders shall be determined by drawing lots.
 The riders shall be placed side by side on the pursuit line with the sprinters lane being left free.
 The riders shall be held but not pushed by assistants.
 The start shall be given when the pacer approaches the pursuit line in the sprinters lane.
-The rider who drew #1 may be required to follow the wheel of the pacer.
+The rider who drew No. 1 shall follow immediately behind the pacer for at least the first lap unless another rider assumes that responsibility.

-(b) The pacer shall ride on the measurement line, starting at 25 kph (15 mph) and shall gradually increase speed to 45 kph (28 mph).
+(b) The pacer shall ride on the measurement line, starting at 25 kph (15 mph) and shall gradually increase speed to 45 kph (28 mph) for women and 50 kph (31 mph) for men.
 He shall leave the track when ordered to do so by the starter, in principle 600-700 meters before the finish.